japhero/PID-project/README.md

 # Reflection
 If I could start over I would still choose to do a simple CAD design because it would save us more time for code and wiring.
 I wouldve had better comunication with my partner so that we could get what we needed the first time.
 I would have many the box a little bit large so we could have more room to fit components inside.
 Even though we were able to make everything fit it was tight and I think that it couldve looked more put together.
 The lid also bothered me, while we were working on it we always had the top off.
-If I could make it again I would add a hinge for easy access to the internals.
+If I could make it again I would add a hinge for easy access to the internals.I belive that we had an issue with back EMF which caused us to have consistent power issues.
+We made our motor leads long to allow for easy access but this may have caused issues.
+If we had more time we couldve soldered in capacitors which keep the current from causing issues.